rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 400: Bad Request
   - If the Content-Type of this endpoint is not one of the above this will be returned.
 - 401: Unauthorized, the user's session token is missing or invalid
-- 403: The user is not a project contributor for the requested project
+- 403: The user is not a project contributor for the requested project or does not have the editor role.
 - 404: The requested project does not exist
+- 429: Rate Limit Exceeded.
 - 500: Internal Server Error

 ### Remove Image `DELETE` `/api/v1/project/[project_id]/image/[image_id]`

 Deletes an image from the file storage and disassociates it from the project.
-Can be called by all project contributors.
+Can be called by all project contributors with the editor role.

 #### Request